 Flowering Pollinator Shrubs

-*Update #2: In the first edition, I made a last minute addition to the large tree category, something I heard while listening to Kelly Gill of the Xerces Society on the Pinelands Nursery podcast.
-It’s not her fault I didn’t do my research, but this tree is not actually quite maybe native to Virginia this far south, and it’s really actually a small tree/shrub.
-Duh!
-I actually took one look at the flowers and became so enchanted, I stopped looking (because Lady Bird Johnson said it was native to Virginia)! ha ha ha.
-The tree is the pussywillow, or Salix discolor.
-It blooms early as do all the willows, and is easy to establish according to Kelly.
-It is a champion nectar provider with a whole host of specialist pollinators who feed the pollen to their young!
-The Virginia Native Plant Society says on their Facebook page, “Pussy willow, (Salix discolor), is listed as native to Virginia, but known definitively from only a single site.
+*Update #2: In the first edition, I added pussywillow or Salix discolor after hearing about it on a podcast.
+It blooms early as do all the willows, supposedly easy to establish, and a champion nectar provider with a whole host of specialist pollinators who feed the pollen to their young!
+But this tree is not actually quite maybe native to Virginia this far south.
 The Digital Atlas of the Flora of Virgina says: ‘Known from just a single station in Virginia, a calcareous spring marsh in Augusta Co. […] This northern shrub willow is also frequently planted for ornament, but is not known to escape here.'”
 So, plant it as you will.

 Perennial Pollinator Flowers